LMSC-NTappy/pymodaq_plugins_piezosystemjena/README.rst

 The plugin does provide limited support for single-axis and open-loop controller of the same series as it was not a target application at the time of writing the plugin.

-The control library relies on the pyserial module to communicate with the device using RS232 over usb.
+The control library relies on the pyserial module to communicate with the device using Serial process over usb.

 Installing the manufacturer's driver for USB interface is required: https://www.piezosystem.com/products/piezo_controller/piezo_controller_3_channel_version/nv_403_cle/